TITLE: Blood Ties(1/2)

 "Ready to hit the road, Mulder?
 I'm tired."

-"Yeah."
-Mulder stole a look at his brother.
+"Yeah," Mulder agreed softly, sneaking a look at his brother.
 "Me too."

 Scully took in the lines of weariness around his mouth and the shadows under his eyes, realizing that Mulder at least was not feigning fatigue.
 The stress of opening himself to Grey so completely had taken its toll, and Grey looked more than a little shell-shocked himself.
 Best they all had some time to process the day's revelations.

 Grey stood and followed them into the house, where Scully collected her purse.
-He remained silent until they'd reached the front door, startling Mulder by putting a restraining hand on his arm.
+He remained silent until they'd reached the front door, startling Mulder by putting a restraining hand on his arm before he could open it.

-Mulder was too startled by the offer to notice Scully's small smirk. *Wonder which gene is responsible for the love of basketball?*
+Mulder was too startled by the offer to notice Scully's small smirk. *Wonder which gene is responsible for the love of basketball,* she mused.

-"Sure."
-Her partner was too off-balance for a witty remark.
+"Sure," her partner responded, too off-balance for a witty remark.
 "What time?"

 "Come by after lunch -- about one o'clock or so."
 Grey suddenly seemed to remember Scully's presence.
 "Dana, you're welcome too, of course."

-She smiled brilliantly at the obligatory invite, noticing Grey's appreciative stare and the way Mulder bristled in reaction.
+She smiled brilliantly at the obligatory invite, noting Grey's appreciative stare and the way Mulder bristled in reaction to it.
 "Thanks, but I'll pass.
 I think I'll drop Mulder off and do a little exploring in Raleigh."

 "All right.
 But if you change your mind..."

-"We'll see you tomorrow."
-She took Mulder's arm and steered him out the door.
+"We'll see you tomorrow," she said quickly, taking Mulder's arm and steering him out the door.

-She recognized the signs of Mulder becoming territorial and was in no mood for his alpha male routine.
-No sense ending what had basically been a congenial evening on a sour note.
+She could recognize the signs of Mulder becoming territorial and was in no mood for his alpha male routine.
+No sense ending what had basically been a successful evening on a sour note.
 Mulder mumbled his own goodbye, eyes still narrowed in irritation, and followed her to the car.

 "I think it's remotely plausible he finds you hot, Scully," he said once he slipped behind the wheel.